I’ve never wanted a child.

 But people do have children, and my job is to write for and about those folk.
 At work I spend hours every day reading Mommy Blogs.
 Not having pushed one out myself, sometimes I am a bit terrified by what they tell me.
 Tales of chapped nipples and hateful children share space with tips on what to do when your kids walks in on sexy time.
 Reading these make me want to pack up my uterus and send it along to someone who could put it to better use.

 Not all blogs by moms are like this.
-You might have read about the prevalence of Mormon mom blogs.
+You might have read about Mormon mom blogs.
 Their children wear carefully coordinated prints in crayon colors.
 They are always smiling, and there is rarely a dirty faced child.
 Husbands are benefactors, breadwinners, and saints.
-Photos upon photos that suggest that neither runny nose nor dirt stained knee lasts for long in these houses.
+Photos upon photos suggest that neither runny nose nor dirt stained knee lasts for long in these houses.
 Everything just looks perfect, as though the pastel paradise of Edward Scissorhands had covered America with a benevolent wave of domestic bliss.

 I am most vulnerable when I’m lonely.
 Sometimes when I deep down, I want to populate the world with people who are bound to love me.
 Perhaps you’ve exhausted the options.
 No one came to your dinner parties, you hated everyone at the book club.
 Party nights leave you empty and you haven’t felt exhilaration in days.
 Good things happen, but they do so at a regular, predictable pace.
 Short of a windfall of wealth and companionship, there’s not much light left for you beyond the drudgery.
 These blogs try to swoop in right when I’m in my trough, try to trick me into thinking that Mother’s Little Helper is actually just the baby herself.